mcc-us/bookkeeping/_posts/2024-02-22-chap6-closing.md

    - Debit Owner's Capital
    - Credit Income Summary

-4. The drawing account is closed to the owner’s capital account.
+1. The **Drawing** account is closed to the **Owner’s Capital** account.

 - Debit Owner’s Capital
 - Credit Drawing

 After the closing entries have been posted, the capital account reflects the results of operations for the period.
 The revenue and expense accounts, with zero balances, are ready to accumulate data for the next period.

-## 6-2 Prepare a postclosing trial balance.
+### 6-2 Prepare a postclosing trial balance.

-Preparing the postclosing trial balance is the eighth step in the accounting cycle.
+Preparing the post-closing trial balance is the eighth step in the accounting cycle.
 A postclosing trial balance is prepared to test the equality of total debit and credit balances in the general ledger after the adjusting and closing entries have been recorded.
 This report lists only permanent accounts open at the end of the period—asset, liability, and the owner’s capital accounts.
 The temporary accounts—revenue, expenses, drawing, and Income Summary—apply only to one accounting period and do not appear on the postclosing trial balance.

-## 6-3 Interpret financial statements.
+### 6-3 Interpret financial statements.

 - The ninth step in the accounting cycle is interpreting the financial statements.
 Business decisions must be based on accurate and timely financial information.

-## 6-4 Review the steps in the accounting cycle.
+### 6-4 Review the steps in the accounting cycle.

 - The accounting cycle consists of a series of steps that are repeated in each fiscal period.
 These steps are designed to classify, record, and summarize the data needed to produce financial information.
 The steps of the accounting cycle are: